eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 ### QNX

-QNX SDP 7.0 is supported (shipping with gcc 5.4).
+QNX SDP 7.0 and 7.1 are supported (shipping with gcc 5.4 and gcc 8.3 respectively).

 Easiest way to build iceoryx on QNX is using the build script and providing a toolchain file.<br>
 Example: